stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

     pulp_host ansible_host=<VM-ip-address>
     ```

-    > [!WARNING]
-    > The inventory hostname cannot conflict with group names, i.e it cannot be
+    **NB:** The inventory hostname must not conflict with group names, i.e. it
-    > `pulp_site` or `pulp_server`.
+    cannot be `pulp_site` or `pulp_server`.

 2. If adding Pulp to an existing deployment, ensure Pulp admin credentials
    exist:

     ```shell
     ansible-vault decrypt ansible/adhoc/generate-passwords.yml